The number one question people ask me when they find out that I'm in promotional marketing is, "What's hot and new?"

 5) Be in charge of how much you make.
 My goal with this business is to manage one third of the yearly amount of business I was handling at my previous job, and I will make three times as much money.
 Do the math, and see how much you could be making independently.
 Does it make financial sense for you to branch out on your own?

 Hyperbole and a Half: Unfortunate situations, Flawed Coping Mechanisms, Mayhem, and Other Things That Happened is a nonfiction book written by Allie Brosh.
 WOW, that is a long book title.
 I’m out of breath just typing that.
-This is a review of that booresponsibility12(alternate)k, and why you should drive to your nearest book store and pick it up, NOW (or later is cool, whenever you’re not busy maybe).
+This is a review of that book, and why you should drive to your nearest book store and pick it up, NOW (or later is cool, whenever you’re not busy maybe).

 Have you ever seen that meme?
 You know that one meme?
 On the internet?
 The really popular one?
 Have i narrowed it down?
 Okay, i’ll just show you a picture of it.